-Respiratory System: The respiratory system consists of a network of trachea.
-The tracheae open through 10 pairs of small holes; called spiracles.
+The respiratory system consists of a network of tracheae.
+The tracheae open through 10 pairs of small holes, called spiracles.
 The spiracles are present on the lateral side of the body.
+There are 2 pairs of spiracles in thorax and 8 pairs in abdomen.
 Tracheal tubes are subdivided into tracheoles.
 They carry oxygen to all the parts.
 The opening of the spiracles is regulated by sphincters.
 Exchange of gases takes place by diffusion.

 Sense Organs: Antennae, eyes, maxillary palps, labial palps, anal cerci, etc. are the sense organs in cockroach.
 The compound eyes are situated at the dorsal surface of head.
 Each eye consists of about 2000 hexagonal ommatidia.
 Presence of several ommatidia gives mosaic vision to the cockroach.
 This gives more sensitivity but less resolution.
 This type of vision is common during night.